kontainapp/km/docs/build.md

 At any dir, use `make help` to get help on targets.
 Or, if you use bash, type `make<tab>` to see the target list.

 Build system uses tried-and-true `make` and related tricks.
 Generally, each dir with sources (or with subdirs) needs to have a Makefile.
-Included makfiles are in `make/*mk`.
+Included makefiles are in `make/*mk`.

 This Makefile need to have the following: